A Survey of Code-switched Speech and Language Processing: Code-switched Speech and NLP Techniques

 Another sequence labeling task of interest is Named Entity Recognition (NER). \cite{aguilar2018named} organized a shared task on NER in code-switching by collecting data from tweets for Spanish-English and Arabic-English. \cite{attia2018ghht} augmented state-of-the-art character level Convolutional Neural Networks (CNNs) with Bi-LSTMs followed by a CRF layer, by enriching resources from external sources by stacking layers of pre-trained embeddings, Brown clusters and gazetteer lists. \cite{geetha2018tackling} attempted to build models from observations from data comprising of less than 3\% of surface level Named Entities and a high Out of Vocabulary (OOV) percentage.
 To address these issues they rely on character based BiLSTM models and leveraging external resources.
 Prior to this shared task, \cite{aguilar2017multi} posed this task as a multi-task learning problem by using a character level CNNs to model non-standard spelling variations followed by a word level Bi-LSTM to model sequences.
 This work also highlights the importance of gazetteer lists since it is similar to a low resource setting.

 \cite{zirikly2015named} studied Arabic text on social media by exploring the influence of word embedding based representations on NER.
 Along similar lines, \cite{zea2016spanish} also investigated how word representations are capable of boosting semi-supervised approaches to NER. \cite{singh2018named} collected tweets from topics like politics, social events, sports and annotated them with three Named Entity Tags in the BIO scheme and explored CRF, LSTM and Decision Tree methods.
-Formal and informal language specific features were leveraged to employ Conditional Random Fields, Margin Infused Relaxed Algorithm, Support Vector Machines and Maximum Entropy Markov Models to perform NER on informal text in Twitter \cite{etter2013nerit}.
+Formal and informal language specific features were leveraged to employ Conditional Random Fields, Margin Infused Relaxed Algorithm, Support Vector Machines and Maximum Entropy Markov Models to perform NER on informal text in Twitter \cite{etter2013nerit}. \cite{sabtytechniques} collected a dataset in an attempt to benchmark for the task of Named Entity Recognition in Arabish from three different sources: Twitter, transcribed conversational speech and translating a standard NER dataset.
+The dataset comprises of 6k sentences with 130k tokens.
+The baseline model itself is a BiLSTM-CRF which is one of the heavily investigated architectures in the task of NER.
+On top of this, they have adopted the FLAIR framework \cite{akbik2018coling} to investigate different types of embeddings along with pooled datasets.
+They have also experimented with word embeddings that are not only traditionally used and also more recently used such as contextual embeddings in their architecture and discovered that a combination of both performed better. \cite{winata2018bilingual} extend the LSTM architecture to combat high percentage of out of vocabulary words in code-switched data using transfer learning with bilingual character representations.
+Additionally, they also remove the noise with normalization of the spellings.
+Alternative to the fusion approach see above, \cite{wang2018code} utilize the self attention mechanism over the charcacter based embeddings.
+The final embedding representation is obtained by feeding these word and character based embeddings through a stacked BiLSTM with residual connections.
+Inspired by this, \cite{winata2019learning} proposed multilingual meta embeddings that extend the scope to other related and similar languages.
+They circumvent the problem of lexical level language identification using the same self attention mechanism on pre-trained word embeddings. \cite{winata2019hierarchical} propose the use of hierarchical meta-embeddings that combine word and sub-word level embeddings to achieve SOTA performance on English-Spanish NER.